unfinishedideas/nvim_config/README.md

 ## Installation

 - You will have to install nvim: [INSTALL.md](https://github.com/neovim/neovim/blob/master/INSTALL.md)
 - Once installed, put these configuration files where nvim expects them.
-On linux this might be `~/.config/nvim`. `:h rtp` willl show you that `XDG_CONFIG_HOME` is the environment variable to set.
+On linux this might be `~/.config/nvim`. `:h rtp` will show you that `XDG_CONFIG_HOME` is the environment variable to set
-- Once installed, config files in place and `XDG_CONFIG_HOME` is pointed at the right place (you may need to set it in .bashrc or whatever shell you are using) - navigate to `/lua/unfinishedideas` and open `packer.lua` and run `:so` then `:PackerSync`.

 ## Making changes